-The Deloitte Consumer Spending Index rose in February, once again driven by strong growth in real wages and a decline in energy prices.
+The Deloitte Consumer Spending Index declined again in May, driven downward primarily by the housing market.
 The Index attempts to track consumer cash flow as an indicator of future consumer spending.

-The Index, comprising four components -- tax burden, initial unemployment claims, real wages and real home prices -- increased to 1.53 percent, from an upwardly revised gain of 1.27 percent a month ago.
+The Index, comprising four components -- tax burden, initial unemployment claims, real wages and real home prices -- fell to 1.35 percent from an downwardly revised gain of 1.44 percent a month ago.

 Highlights of the Index include:

-Real Wages: Real wage growth continues to post strong growth.
-Real wages are up 4.6 percent from a year ago and on an annualized basis are up 13.5 percent over the last six months as energy prices have given a big boost to consumer purchasing power.
+Real Wages: Real wage growth continues to post small gains due in large part to falling prices for energy.
+Real wages are up 4.3 percent from a year ago and on an annualized basis are up 8.0 percent over the last nine months as energy prices have given a big boost to consumer purchasing power.

 Real Home Prices: Home prices continue to fall.
 Renewed efforts to forestall foreclosures coupled with a tax credit for home buyers may bring some stability to this market.
 The decline in home prices has made home buying much more affordable.
-What is lacking is mortgage financing.
+What is lacking is mortgage financing and stable prices.